AdobeDocs/campaign-classic.en/help/configuration/using/custom-recipient-table.md

 >
 >In this case, you will need to create a new [target mapping](../../configuration/using/target-mapping.md).

+All the principles and steps needed when using a custom recipient table are detailed in this [section](../../configuration/using/about-custom-recipient-table.md).

 The benefits of using a custom Recipient table are as follows:

 ## Flexible data model {#flexible-data-model}